Asian Markets Sink As Pandemic Deaths Soar - UrduPoint

 But President Donald Trump sounded a note of optimism: "I think that the Democrats want to get there, and... the Republicans want to get there."
 The failure is likely to extend the gloom on Wall Street, where the three main indexes all went into the weekend on Friday in negative territory.

-On oil markets, Brent Crude was down three percent, but West Texas Intermedia was up 0.8 percent.
+On oil markets, Brent Crude was down three percent, but West Texas Intermediate was up 0.8 percent.

 The commodity has faced increased volatility in recent weeks not only because of the coronavirus pandemic, but also because of a price war between top producers Saudi Arabia and Russia.